arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

 Here is a list of relevant lectures I gave and seminars, schools and workshops I attended.
 Some of which I (co)organized.
 These are denoted with an asterisk.

+## Autumn Semester 2022

+  - I will start my first postdoc at Sorbonne Université in November.
+  - I will be visiting [William Goldman](https://www.math.umd.edu/~wmg/) at the University of Maryland for a month.

 ## Summer Semester 2022

-  - [Lecture] I am teaching an [RTG Lecture](http://arnaudmaret.github.io/character-varieties) on "Character varieties -- a symplectic perspective" at the University of Heidelberg and at the KIT Karlsruhe
+  - [Lecture](http://arnaudmaret.github.io/character-varieties): I am teaching an RTG Lecture on "Character varieties -- a symplectic perspective" at the University of Heidelberg and at the KIT Karlsruhe
   - Reading Seminar: AdS geometry

 ## Winter Semester 2021/22